 Tips for looking after your wellbeing

 The current situation is one that most of us have never faced before – and hopefully are unlikely to face again.
-Once the novelty of home-based life wears off, people may find their mood and sense of wellbeing is starting to dip.
-We have collected a list of various different activities from course participants and staff, which we hope will be helpful for keeping you mentally well over the coming weeks.
+We have collected a list of various different activities from course participants and staff, which we hope will be helpful for keeping you mentally well at this challenging time.

 Learning something new

 Learning something new is one of the five ways of wellbeing, and this is a great opportunity to dedicate some time to learning a new skill.
 Learning new things is a great way of building our resilience, and keeping the mind active.
 Our suggestions include:

 - Greater Good Science Centre offers online positive psychology courses: